Embedding Wormholes and Dyonic Black Strings in Warped Braneworlds via Local Sum Rules: Ellis-Bronnikov wormhole embedded in a RS setup

 \section{Ellis-Bronnikov wormhole embedded in a RS setup}

-As another illustrative example, we consider the Ellis-Bronnikov wormhole \cite{Ellis:1973yv,Bronnikov:1973fh}, which represents the simplest known wormhole solution that satisfies the Morris-Thorne traversability conditions \cite{Morris:1988cz}, embedded within a Randall--Sundrum type braneworld scenario.
-The corresponding metric can be written as
+As another illustrative example, we consider the Ellis-Bronnikov wormhole \cite{Ellis:1973yv,Bronnikov:1973fh}, which represents the simplest known wormhole solution that satisfies the Morris-Thorne traversability conditions \cite{Morris:1988cz}.
+The immersion of this geometry in warped braneworlds, as well as other similar wormhole geometries, has already been studied in other contexts in the literature \cite{Mitra:2023yjf,Sharma:2021kqb,Jana:2024pdh,Sharma:2022tiv,Sharma:2022dbx,Kar:2022omn,Pappas:2024qwm}.
+Here, we will show how it arises naturally when considering the coupling of gravity with a scalar field.